 If you’re pretty sure you are going to stick with this guitar thing, and you have a couple of extra bucks to spend, you might think about increasing your budget for your first guitar.
 Serious beginners can justify looking toward a better guitar.

 So, what makes you a serious beginner?
 Certainly not deeper pockets alone, but if you have always dreamed of playing guitar and you are finally taking the plunge you may wish to choose a guitar a step above the typical starter guitars.

 It has a mahogany body with a maple top and bolt-on mahogany neck with rosewood fingerboard.
-You'll find the same hot humbuckers as on the Special, but in this guitar you get the dual volume and tone controls standard on higher-end Les Pauls, as well as a toggle switch mounted on top instead of near the control knobs.
+You'll find the same hot humbuckers as on the Special, but with this guitar, you get the dual volume and tone controls standard on higher-end Les Pauls, as well as a toggle switch mounted on top instead of near the control knobs.

 This is a real Les Paul electric guitar that will not only serve you well as a beginner, but will last you well into your intermediate years.
 But if you want to take it up another notch altogether you can land an Epiphone Les Paul that will take you even further.

 From a distance it is hard to tell the difference between a Gibson and Epiphone Les Paul Standard.
 Even on paper they are pretty similar.
 Both guitars have mahogany bodies and set mahogany necks.
 Mahogany is a warm, resonant tonewood and it forms the foundation of that classic Les Paul growl.